kamac/AskXML/README.md

 #### Inserting new data

-If you want to add a new tag, you can do it like this:
+If you want to add a new tag:

 ```python
 cursor.execute("INSERT INTO fruit (color, _text) VALUES ('red', 'strawberry')")